marcusoftnet/marcusoftnet.github.io/_posts/2015-06-18-ca--minutes-on-impact-mapping.md

 <!-- excerpt-end -->

-In this presentation I try to be very practical, as opposed on the previous three where I've been more abstract and high flying.
-Therefor I start of right away with and example where we create a impact map.
+In this presentation I try to be very practical, as opposed on the previous three where I've been more abstract and high flying. therefore I start of right away with and example where we create a impact map.

 After that it's easier to describe what a impact map is, why it works so great and the theories behind it.
 For me it's summed up in three words: